mmucklo/DtcQueueBundle/README.md

 Job Event Subscriber
 --------------------

-It's useful to listen to event in a long running script to clear doctrine manger or send email about status of a job.
+It's useful to listen to event in a long running script to clear doctrine manager or send email about status of a job.
 To add a job event subscriber, create a new service with tag: dtc_queue.event_subscriber:

 ```yaml